goderich/dissertation/dissertation.md

 <!-- TODO: add alternations of Plngawan ɹ (where it gets deleted) -->
 There are other, less common consonantal alternations that can be found in one or more dialects.
 Two of these are of particular interest in this dissertation, and are discussed below.

-Some verbs that have a final /s/ in the root that appears only in suffixed forms. @li1980 identified several such verbs, which are listed in @tbl:root-final-s-alternations (entries marked with an asterisk are taken from Li's paper, the rest are from my own field notes).
+Some verbs that have a final /s/ in the root that appears only in suffixed forms. @li1980 identifies several such verbs, which are listed in @tbl:root-final-s-alternations (entries marked with an asterisk are taken from Li's paper, the rest are from my own field notes).

 : Root-final /s/ alternations in several Atayal dialects {#tbl:root-final-s-alternations}